What is CBAPRS?

 CBAPRS stands for Citizen Band Automatic Packet Reporting System which consists of a server listening for APRS packets relayed over the internet by radio operators and a webinterface displaying the received information on a Worldmap.

 I am using the DUTCH-CB ARPS services hosted by Niels (NL1ZLD) located in The Netherlands.
 Have a look at his website for more information about packet-radio.

 Another APRS map?

-Relaying packets to other APRS maps is restricted to ameteur radio operators.
+Relaying packets to other APRS maps is restricted to amateur radio operators.
 As more and more people are starting to use APRS on non amateur radio bands, i.e. citizen band, the need for an open APRS map had to be met.
-On this page you can find information about three "open" CB APRS services that can be used if you are not a radio amateur.
+On this page you can find information about "open" CB APRS services that can be used if you are not a radio amateur.

 How to relay packets ?